Coventry Brown

 Coventry Brown (28 February 1910 – 12 January 2000) was a Scottish footballer who played as a forward.
-He was part of Great Britain Football squad for the 1936 Summer Olympics.
+He was part of Great Britain's football squad for the 1936 Summer Olympics.

 Club career

 He successively played for the RAF Team, Grantham Town, Leyton and Northampton Town.

 International career

-He was part of Great Britain Football squad for the 1936 Summer Olympics. but was an unused substitute for Great Britain two games against China and Poland.
+He was part of Great Britain's football squad for the 1936 Summer Olympics. but did not start for Great Britain in the two games against China and Poland.